-The number of coronavirus cases in South Holland increased by 521 over the weekend, official figures show.
+The number of coronavirus cases in South Holland increased by 214 in the last 24 hours, official figures show.

-However, there were no new coronavirus deaths recorded over the weekend in South Holland.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in South Holland.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in South Holland.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 The figures also show that more than three-quarters of people in South Holland have received two doses of a Covid-19 vaccine.

 The latest figures show 68,327 people had received both jabs by January 19 (Wednesday) – 78% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Across England, 83% of people aged 12 and above had received a second dose of the jab.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.